NixOS/nixpkgs/CONTRIBUTING.md

 The easiest way to do so is to simply cause them a Github notification.
 Github notifies people involved in the PR when you add a comment to your PR, push your PR or re-request their review.
 Doing any of that will get you people's attention again.
+Everyone deserves proper attention, and yes that includes you!
+However please be mindful that committers can sadly not always give everyone the attention they deserve.

 It may very well be the case that you have to do this every time you need the committer to follow up upon your PR.
 Again, this is a community project so please be mindful of people's circumstances here; be nice when requesting reviews again.